mui/material-ui/docs/pages/blog/mui-core-v5.md

 ### Stack

-We have introduced a new `<Stack>` component.
-It handles one-dimensional layouts, it's similar to how Figma handles auto-layout.
+We have introduced a new `<Stack>` component to handle one-dimensional layouts.
+It's's similar to how Figma handles auto-layout.

 <a href="/components/stack/"><img src="/static/blog/mui-core-v5/stack.png" alt="" style="width: 532px; margin-bottom: 16px;" /></a>

-> Note that you might already be using `<Box display="flex" gap={1}>` to solve the same problem.
+> Note that you might already be using `<Box display="flex" gap={1}>` to solve the same problem,
-> However [browser support](https://caniuse.com/flexbox-gap) for the flexbox `gap` CSS property is lacking in Safari.
+> however [browser support](https://caniuse.com/flexbox-gap) for the flexbox `gap` CSS property is lacking in Safari.

 You can find [more details](/components/stack/) in the documentation.

 ### Promotion from the lab

-We have promoted six component from the lab, after over two years iterating on feedback:
+We have moved six components from the lab to the main component package, after over two years iterating on feedback:

 - [Autocomplete](/components/autocomplete/)
 - [Pagination](/components/pagination/)